B´ÎÔª¹ÙÍøÍøÖ·

 It's been no easy feat for 49-year-old Michael Richards to get a service dog but luckily, Operation Freedom Paws helped him reclaim a vision of hope for his future.

 Richards incurred a severe psychological injury during Canadian military training in 1994.
-Because he was not considered a veteran, he didn't qualify for organizations that pair service dogs with veterans for free.
+He knew a service dog could help him, but Veterans Affairs Canada does not provide, train, or fund service dogs.
 So, Richards, who struggled for years without adequate help, started fundraising.

 But even after raising an impressive $12,800, and adopting his dog Vision, a Tamaskan, in 2021, he was starting to lose hope under the weight of his PTSD and living below the poverty line.